New solution. New opportunities.

 Receiving consumption data automatically every day means Radius can better spot errors and service customers.
 But that’s just the beginning.
 The turnkey solution also includes a circuit breaker that allows Radius to remotely disconnect and reconnect customers.
 Today they do between 200 and 250 remote disconnections and reconnections a month, bringing significant savings.

 “We have been able to reduce our number of technician visits by more than 25,000.
-That corresponds to approximately 11,500 work hours,” says Stephan Alexander Fly, Operations Manager at Radius.
+That corresponds to approximately 11,500 technician hours saved yearly,” says Stephan Alexander Fly, Operations Manager at Radius.

 Proactive maintenance leads to major savings